MicrosoftDocs/win32/desktop-src/ETW/eventrecordcallback.md

-﻿---
+---
-Description: 'Consumers implement this callback to receive events from a session.
+Description: Consumers implement this callback to receive events from a session.
 The PEVENT\_RECORD\_CALLBACK type defines a pointer to this callback function.
-EventRecordCallback is a placeholder for the application-defined function name.' ms.assetid: '80a30faf-af1f-4440-8a17-9df44bdb2291'
+EventRecordCallback is a placeholder for the application-defined function name. ms.assetid: 80a30faf-af1f-4440-8a17-9df44bdb2291
-title: 'PEVENT\_RECORD\_CALLBACK callback function'
+title: PEVENT\_RECORD\_CALLBACK callback function ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # PEVENT\_RECORD\_CALLBACK callback function